 Learn from experts

-Over 100 specialists and industry peers working in all industry sectors will share their process safety knowledge and experience including lessons learned and latest research.
+Process safety specialists and industry peers working in all industry sectors will share their knowledge and experience including lessons learned and latest research.

 Review good practice in process safety

-Presentations and posters will share lessons learned from what's worked well (and not so well) so that you can apply good practice to your own operations.
+Presentations will share lessons learned from what's worked well (and not so well) so that you can apply good practice to your own operations.